 In recent years, the SRA’s efforts to introduce more routes to qualifying have been aimed at increasing competition and innovation among universities, and widening access to careers in the profession.
 The SQE is intended to further increase flexibility by keeping the current system’s requirement to complete two years’ legal work experience but making it possible for volunteering roles and placements through university to count toward the total (as well as paralegal experience, much like equivalent means).

 How will the Solicitors Qualifying Exam affect people already studying a law degree, GDL or LPC?

-Anyone who starts a law degree, GDL or LPC before the SQE is introduced in 2021 should not be affected unless they choose to be.
-There will be a long transition period of several years from 2021 in which candidates who are already on one of the former courses will be able to qualify as solicitors in the ‘old’ way.
+Anyone who starts a law degree, GDL or LPC before the SQE is introduced in 2021 can choose which route they take to qualify.
+There will be a long transition period from 2021, running until 2032, in which candidates who are already on one of the former courses will be able to qualify as solicitors in the ‘old’ way.

-However, although the SRA will continue to recognise the LPC until as late as 2032, candidates won’t necessarily have that long to qualify while avoiding the SQE.
+However, although the LPC will remain a valid alternative to the SQE, universities may stop providing the LPC for new students before the official transition period ends in 2032.
 The training committee of the City of London Law Society, which represents City firms, has said that firms will not want to run two separate qualification systems alongside each other and are therefore likely to insist that all future hires take the SQE from 2022.

 Will the coronavirus pandemic delay the introduction of SQE?

 The SRA says that “there is no indication that the implementation of the SQE will be affected” by social distancing measures to fight the coronavirus pandemic.
 The regulator added that “transitional arrangements are in place for 11 years, so any delays for current [law degree, GDL and LPC] students should not cause difficulties."